 Transfer Your Balance and Save

 1. Monitor your credit score.
 A good or excellent score is often required for approval.
-In addition, a balance transfer can also impact your credit score, so be sure to regularly check your score.
+Once you're approved, a balance transfer can also impact your credit score, so be sure to regularly check your score.

 2. Research transfer fees.
 Be aware of balance transfer fees that you may be charged.
-While some credit cards don't have these fees, many do, and they can be costly.
+While some credit cards don't have these fees, many do.
+All three of our VBT offers include no or low transfer fees.

 5. Don't overspend on your new card.
-Adhere to your payoff strategy and be wary of charging more money to your new card.
-The goal of a Visa balance transfer is to pay down your debt, not increase it.
+Stick to your payoff strategy and try not to charge new purchases to the card.
+The goal is to get out of debt—not to add more.

 Federally insured by NCUA.
 We do business in accordance with the Federal Fair Housing Law and Equal Credit Opportunity Act.